speaktosteve/speaktosteve.github.io/src/routes/simple-parallax-effect-in-svelte/+page.md

 <!-- TOC --><a name="overview"></a>
 ### Overview

-Ok, so parallax might have been massively over-used on every digital campaign and product site since 2010, but they are still a guilty pleasure of mine - I think they still have a place when used sparingly/subtely.
+Ok, so parallax might have been massively over-used on every digital campaign and product site since 2010, but it is still a guilty pleasure of mine - I think parallax has a place when used correctly, when it is used to tell a story or create an atmosphere.

 These types of effects are extremely simple to implement, very little code needs to be added and you don't need to use heavy libraries unless you are doing something more elaborate.